daiiz/pixelizer/README.md

 ```

 ## Create the image
-An SVG image will be generated to `html/`.
+An SVG image like [this](https://github.com/daiiz/pixelizer/blob/master/html/pancake.a.svg) will be generated to `html/`.
 ```
 $ python svg_c.py raw/pancake.jpg
 ```